 Essentially, APIs consist of two key components:

-API is a multi-trillion dollar industry, with around 35% of the largest tech brands associating a quarter of their key revenue streams with API, because an API can be something companies build for internal use only, to sell, or leave open to the general public:
+API is a multi-trillion dollar industry, with around 35% of the largest tech brands associating a quarter of their key revenue streams with API.
+There are three key ways companies use API: Private internal use, through partnerships, or public or external access.

 In our case, Semrush uses the partner release policy.
 Thus, we allow those with access to the Semrush API to gather raw data from our platform without using the standard website interface.